 If the insurance company does find out about a DUI on your record, they are likely to increase your rates significantly.
 And those higher premiums can last for years.

-Speak with a lawyer about your obligations (or lack thereof) to notify your insurance company following a DUI charge or conviction.
+Speak with your DUI lawyer about your obligations (or lack thereof) to notify your insurance company following a DUI charge or conviction.

 Are there immigration consequences?

-Often, immigrants who are convicted of certain crimes face an additional possible penalty.
-That penalty is deportation.
+Often, immigrants who are convicted of certain crimes face an additional possible penalty — deportation.

-However, misdemeanor DUIs do not appear to trigger deportation proceedings in most cases.
-With that said, it’s still important to speak with an experienced criminal defense attorney if you are an immigrant who has been charged with any sort of crime and are worried about your immigration status.
+However, misdemeanor DUIs do not typically trigger deportation proceedings in most cases.
+Still, it’s crucial to speak with an experienced criminal defense attorney or DUI lawyer if you are an immigrant who has been charged with any type of crime and are concerned about your immigration status.
+The right legal guidance can help you protect both your record and your future in the U.S.

 Can the criminal record be expunged?

 Expungement is the removal of an offense from your record.
-California often allows those who have completed probation for a misdemeanor DUI to seek expungement.
+In California, individuals who have completed probation for a misdemeanor DUI are often eligible to seek expungement.

-If your expungement is successful, employers won’t be able to use your prior DUI against you when evaluating you for hire or promotion.
+If your expungement is successful, employers generally won’t be able to use your prior DUI against you when evaluating you for hire or promotion.
+A knowledgeable DUI lawyer can guide you through the expungement process and help ensure your petition is properly filed.

-However, if you get another DUI within a decade of your now-expunged DUI, the expunged DUI will still count as a past offense.
-That means you may face harsher penalties for the second DUI charge you’re now facing.
+However, if you’re charged with another DUI within a decade of your now-expunged DUI, the expunged offense will still count as a prior.
+This means you could face harsher penalties for the second DUI charge.

 How does a DUI affect professional licenses?